vincenteof/vincenteof-obsidian/400 - Zettelkasten/How to farm on Ethena.md

 Since Season 4 ends on 09/22, you could consider more on Teriminal, Strata and Ethereal.
 For Terminal and Strata, you can be LP on pendle using tUSDE and pUSDe.
 The yield is about 7% with extra yield.

+### Terminal

+Since tUSDE captaures all the yields from sUSDe, the YT seems more valuable.
+IY under 12% is acceptable for me.

+- [ ] terminal points valuation

 # References